Fortinet FN-TRAN-GC Compatible 1000BASE-T Copper SFP Module

 When the FN-TRAN-GC is installed in a FortiSwitch unit, Fortinet documentation specifies the set speed 1000auto command on the switch port so the port negotiates correctly with the copper module.
 Do not confuse the FN-TRAN-GC with the FN-TRAN-SFP+GC, which is a separate 10GBASE-T SFP+ module with a 30 m reach for 10 Gigabit ports.
 The two parts use different form factors and serve different link speeds, so order against the speed the host port runs.

-Backed by 15+ years of EdgeOptic compatibility engineering across vendor networking platforms, this module is CE and RoHS certified and built to the SFP Multi-Source Agreement.
-It ships next business day from EU stock with a lifetime warranty.
-For deployment questions or volume pricing, contact our sales team.
+Backed by 15+ years of EdgeOptic compatibility engineering across vendor transceiver platforms.
+Made to order, with a lifetime warranty included.
+For project-quantity pricing or alternative vendor coding, contact our sales team.

 Frequently Asked Questions